cyberlibrary/wickedgood/README.md

 # wickedgood
-Just the best Cyber Content
+Only the best Cyber Content.
+Just one final thing...
+DO NOT EVER USE ANYTHING YOU FIND HERE, EVEN ON YOUR OWN SYSTEMS!!